1.2 Verification Result

 @staticmethod

-def decrypt_verification_token(token, server_key):
+def verify_verification_token(token, server_key):

 """

-Decrypts an encrypted verification token using the specified server key
+Verifies and decrypts an encrypted verification token using the specified server key

 Args: